Cocycle stability in permutations of random simplicial complexes

-Subsequently, Babson, Hoffman and Kahle ~\cite{babson2011fundamental} showed that if $p=n^{-1/2-\eta}$, for every constant $\eta>0$, then the fundamental group of $\cY$ is a.a.s.\ hyperbolic and non-trivial, and that the exponent $-1/2$ is sharp.
+To describe our main contribution, we need to recall the work of Babson, Hoffman and Kahle ~\cite{babson2011fundamental}.
+They showed that for every constant $\eta>0$, if $p=n^{-1/2-\eta}$, then the fundamental group of $\cY\sim Y(n,p)$ is asymptotically almost surely (a.a.s.) hyperbolic and non-trivial, and that the exponent $-1/2$ is sharp.
 The upper bound was later improved to $p=O(n^{-1/2})$~\cite{luria2022simple}.
-In particular, there exists a vast \emph{mid-range} $p=n^{-1+\eta}$, $0<\eta<1/2$, in which $\cY$ a.a.s.\ has non-trivial fundamental group and a trivial first-homology group.
+In particular, there exists a vast \emph{mid-range} $p=n^{-1+\eta}$, $0<\eta<1/2$, in which $\cY$ a.a.s.\ has a non-trivial fundamental group and a trivial first-homology group.
 In this mid-range we prove the following:

 \begin{thm} Let $0<\eta<\nicefrac{1}{2}$, $p=n^{-1+\eta}$ and $\cY\sim Y(n,p)$.
-Then, if a.a.s.\ $h_1(\cY,\Sym)= \omega(n^{-3}p^{-1})$ then there exist non-sofic hyperbolic groups. \end{thm} Since every residually finite group is sofic, the above theorem opens a path towards two well known open problems: (i) Find a non-residually finite hyperbolic group \cite{kapovich2000equivalence}, and (ii) Find a non-sofic group \cites{Gromov_sofic,Weiss_Sofic}.
+Then, if a.a.s.\ $h_1(\cY,\Sym)= \omega(n^{-3}p^{-1})$,\footnote{We use the standard Bachmann--Landau asymptotic notation $O,o,\Omega,\omega$ and $\Theta$.} then the fundamental group of such a complex is a.a.s.\ a non-sofic hyperbolic group. \end{thm} Since every residually finite group is sofic, the above theorem opens a path towards two well known open problems: (i) Find a non-residually finite hyperbolic group \cite{kapovich2000equivalence}, and (ii) Find a non-sofic group \cites{Gromov_sofic,Weiss_Sofic}.

 \begin{rem} Dogon \cite{dogon2023flexible} proved a beautiful result analogous to Theorem \ref{thm:midrange} in the ``unitaries equipped with the normalized Hilbert--Schmidt norm'' setup (also known as the ``hyperlinearity'' setup).
 For the reader who seeks to compare the two results: His result assumes less about the random object --- namely, that it is stable with some rate and not necessarily with a linear rate bounded away from zero --- but the conclusion is weaker as well --- namely, the non-sofic groups\footnote{Actually, Dogon gets non-hyperlinear groups, which is a stronger conclusion than non-soficity, but our point is that his result says nothing about finding non-residually finite hyperbolic groups.} acquired by his method are not (known to be) hyperbolic ones.
 Also, the methods he uses are quite deep, while ours are, essentially, elementary.
 The permutation analogue of Dogon's result, where a stability rate which is worse than linear occurs with positive probability, remains open. \end{rem}